KohlbacherLab/YLoc/README.md

 [![Build Status](https://travis-ci.org/KohlbacherLab/YLoc.svg?branch=master)](https://travis-ci.org/KohlbacherLab/YLoc)

 This repository mainly provides a containerized installation of YLoc using Docker.
-In order to install the software outside of a container please read the instructions
+In order to install the software elsewhere please read the instructions in the [README](YLoc/README)
-in this document and the Dockerfile.
+file of the YLoc source folder and have a look in the Dockerfile.

 **Citing & Further Information**